Joseph Lancaster: Controversy and ouster

 Lancaster fell out with the Society over a number of issues.
 There was poor financial management, and he was imprisoned in a sponging house for debt.
 According to Francis Place, a committee member from 1812, they had information that Lancaster had been privately beating a number of the boys.
 Critics accused him of deism and homosexuality.
 He was ousted from the Society in 1814.

 A group of young teachers had come up through the Lancasterian System: Thomas Harrod, James George Penney, John Pickton, John Veevers, John Thomas Crossley.
 It was Pickton who replaced Lancaster at Borough Road.

 The Society renamed itself the British and Foreign School Society (BFSS), a contrast with the Anglican National School System.
 Lancaster, by then a bankrupt, resented the new name.
 He still travelled the United Kingdom, lecturing and creating local organisations.

 In the Americas

 In 1818, backed by the mill owner David Holt and other friends, Lancaster and his family sailed to the United States.
 He had significant American supporters: Roberts Vaux and Robert Ralston in Philadelphia, and DeWitt Clinton in New York.
 Clinton had founded a Lancasterian school in 1806, prompted by Thomas Eddy, who knew of Lancaster's work via Patrick Colquhoun in London.
 Eddy had recently recruited a BFSS master, Charles Pickton trained by Lancaster, for the New York school, leaving no place for Lancaster himself.

 Lancaster helped to start the first model school in Philadelphia to train teachers to implement his system.
 He also started a school in Baltimore, but it was not financially viable.
 A Lancasterian school was set up in New Haven in 1822, with the help of Timothy Dwight IV, and was run successfully by John Lowell, an American disciple.

-Simón Bolívar had visited the Borough Road School in 1810.
-Two young men were then sent from South America to study the system.
-In 1823, Lancaster encountered in Baltimore Brooke Young, a soldier with Bolívar's Irish Legion, and Young took a letter for him to Bolívar in Gran Colombia.

-Lancaster and family arrived at La Guayra in May 1824.
-His daughter Betsy and her husband moved on to Mexico in February 1825, and did not return.
-Lancaster stayed from 1825 to 1827 in Caracas and married there for the second time, with Bolívar presiding over the wedding.

-Affairs at Caracas went badly for Lancaster, however, with his lack of Spanish impeding the educational work.
-He clashed with Robert Ker Porter, the British consul from the end of 1825, who regarded him as an imposter.
-Lancaster involved himself with the Topo Valley settlers, Scots brought to the locality in 1825 by John Diston Powles and associates.
-Bolívar and Lancaster fell out over non-payment of the promised sum to support the educational work.